outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

           - this translates into post-system context problem-solving spaces to the correct ratio & position of system types to avoid universe boundaries, which change rules to deploy across systems to avoid triggering harmful chain reactions, etc

+      IV. calculating the set of systems that are capable of generating known systems

+        - for instance, a system capable of generating known math & physics laws will be able to generate the same type networks, dimension relationships, function patterns, function metadata generating rules, conceptual structure assignments, etc for known systems

+        - given this set of systems capable of generating math/physics rules, which system is likelier to be true, and which are possible, and can the configuration be changed?

+      V. calculating the positions of variance generators in a system to generate the set of possible & likely variance positions

+        - given a set of observed rules, we'll be able to determine which configurations of variables are producing variance, and what positions those variables occupy on the network of determinating variables for that set of rules

+          - this should be able to narrow down the set of alternate explanations for variance patterns, such as whether potential particles exist on a subatomic level, or whether the pre-determination of events is changeable